-We support an offline mode for use cases where:
+An offline mode is supported for use cases where:

-- 1. The cluster can be air gapped(It doesn't have access to Delphix docker registry). - 2.
-Delphix docker images should be first pushed to the organisation internal Artifactory/ registry for scanning or any other security policies at organisation.
+- 1. The cluster can be air gapped (it does not have access to the Delphix Docker registry). - 2.
+Delphix Docker images should first be pushed to the organization's internal Artifactory or registry for scanning and to comply with any other security policies in place.

-For above use cases to get the Delphix docker images, helm chart and deploy, a jumpbox machine is needed which has access to both Delphix docker registry59 or download site60 and organisation internal Artifactory/registry.
-Also jumpbox machine must satisfy the installation requirements.
+If one such use case exists, retrieve the Delphix Docker images, Helm chart, and deploy.
+A jump box machine is needed, which has access to both Delphix Docker registry/download site and the organization's internal Artifactory/registry.
+In addition, the jump box machine must satisfy the installation requirements.